mtlynch/mtlynch.io/content/posts/dont-beat-yourself-up/index.md

 If you find yourself in this situation, know that it gets easier and you're probably holding yourself to unrealistic standards.

-## TODO
+## Success rarely comes quickly

 I was at a meetup a few years ago and one of the people who attended had quit his job in big tech to pursue his own business.
 That was cool because it was exactly what I had done.

 He told me he regretted it.
 I was sad for him.
 He felt like he got taken in by the hype of bootstrapped businesses.

-The way he was talking, he sounded like he'd been banging his head against the walls for years.
 I asked him how long he'd been trying to build his business.
+He sounded so grizzled and worn out that my guess was that he'd been at it for somewhere between three to five years.

 "Almost three months," he told me.

-I was floored.
-He was so grizzled, I thought for sure it would have been at least a year.
+Cory Zue, Pieter Levels, Josh Pigford all had years of failure or, at best, marginal success before they started making enough to support themselves.

 ## The Instagram reality of bootstrapper media